hberndl70/edx-gen/README_RUN.md

 ## Dependencies

-This Python3 script requires three python modules.
+This Python3 script requires two python modules.
 These can be installed with `pip` as follows:

 * `pip install markdown`
 * `pip install lxml`